reaver17/reaver17/README.md

     end
 end

--- Function to stop the "bang" animation and movement local function unBang()
+-- Function to stop the "bang" or "face" animation and movement local function unBang()
     if loadedAnim then
         loadedAnim:Stop()
+        loadedAnim = nil
     end
     if bangLoop then
         bangLoop:Disconnect()